 Southwark library staff reveal some of their favourite reads

-The collection was originally launched by author Michael Rosen at Dulwich Library where he spoke passionately about the joys of reading.
-The collection is continually updated and to date over 200 superb titles have been recommended by library staff.
+The collection is continually updated and to date over 300 titles have been recommended by library staff.
 The collections can be found at:

 - Blue Anchor Library